 Momentous changes are going to take place at the annual International Soca Monarch competition for 2016.
 To begin with, there will be only one competition.
 No more separate Groovy and Power competitions.
 Additionally, the Fantastic Friday show will no longer be aired live on television.
 This was revealed by Caribbean Prestige Foundation (CPF) chairman, Peter Scoon, at the ISM 2016 Artistes Forum yesterday at the Hyatt Regency in Port of Spain.

-The revelation that there would be “no more groove” was met with differing responses from the soca artists present at the forum.
-Some asked, oddly, if this would mean that there would be more contestants in the final show while others surmised that would auger well since there would not be the attendant “over produced” performances typically related to Power category finalists.
+The revelation that there would be “no more groove” was met with different responses from the soca artists present at the forum.
+Some asked, oddly, if this would mean that there would be more contestants in the final show while others surmised that would augur well since there would not be the attendant “over produced” performances typically related to Power category finalists.
 Scoon, in laying out the rationale for the change in show format noted that the idea of “Groovy being the child of Power” has now been superseded by the reality that the “child has now grown up.
 Now it is just pure soca.”

 There will now be fifty (50) semi-finalists at that live show competition vying for a coveted fifteen (15) places in the finals.
 Two additional artists will be added via a social media popular voting count.
 In their negotiation with the government, CPF is looking at one competition with an improved prize structure.
 Scoon said that his wish is that at least the two top performers would become millionaires after the final.
 He also assured gathered artists that even the performer who finished in the last place would be “very happy” with his or her take home prize.
 It was revealed that negotiations with private sector corporate sponsors is still ongoing, including former major sponsor, NLCB that is currently without a board stalling that negotiation.